Skip to main content

 persist() saves your store's state to storage and restores it on page load.
-It's a standalone utility function that works with any createClassyStore() instance -- no plugins, no middleware, no configuration files.
-Import it from @codebelt/classy-store/utils, call it once, and your store survives page refreshes.
+It's a standalone utility function that works with any createClassyStore() instance.

 Getting Started